dipien/releases-hub-gradle-plugin/README.md

 ## Donations

-Any donations are greatly appreciated.
-Donations will help us to pay for the Releases Hub backend needed to provide you the latest libraries upgrades.
+Donations are greatly appreciated.
+You can help us to pay for our domain & cloud backend, both needed to provide you the latest libraries upgrades.

 http://donations.releaseshub.com/